aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/charts/datalabels/adding-custom-labels-to-data-points-in-the-series-of-the-chart/_index.md

 {{% /alert %}}
 ## **Adding Custom Labels to Data Points in the Series of the Chart**
-The following code creates Scatter Chart Connected By Lines With Data Markers and then adds Custom Labels to the Data Points in the Series of the Chart.
-Each custom label shows Series Name and Point Name.
+The following code creates a scatter chart connected by lines with data markers and then adds custom labels to the data points in the series of the chart.
+Each custom label shows the series name and point name.
 You can use any other text instead of it.
-After the execution of the code, the following Excel file is created.
-As you can see inside the Chart, each DataPoint has Custom Label set.
+After executing the code, the following Excel file is created.
+As you can see in the chart, each data point has a custom label set.

 ![todo:image_alt_text](adding-custom-labels-to-data-points-in-the-series-of-the-chart_1.png)